 How would you define online reputation management?

-Online reputation management, (ORM to industry junkies) is about taking a proactive stance in how yourself or your business is presented online to the average person.
-94% of people don’t look past page 1 of search results, so reputation management really starts with the front page of Google.
+Online reputation management, (ORM to industry junkies) is the action of taking a proactive stance in how you or your business is presented online to your peers, prospective clients, stakeholders, etc. 94% of people don’t look past page 1 of search results, so reputation management really starts with the front page of Google.

 In what way has social media changed the landscape for businesses and individuals?

 Social media, when talking about reputation management, provides everyone (businesses and individuals alike) more owned web assets that can be controlled and curated which is a major goal when aiming to take control of your online presence.
 LinkedIn, Instagram, Facebook and Twitter profiles also act as a channel to feed your preferred on-brand content to an interested audience.
 These properties typically rank really well in search results, and owning your share-of-voice (SOV) on page 1 is what it’s all about.

 Social media, simply put, is another way to build your online brand.
 If done so tactfully, this can lead to increased discovery of you and your business, product and service offerings, etc.